facelessuser/sublime-markdown-popups/docs/usage.md

 MdPopups has two syntax highlighting methods: one is Pygments, the other is Sublimes native syntax highlighters.
 When developing a plugin, it is wise to test out both as a syntax mapping may be needed for the Sublime Syntax Highlighter; mappings can be added locally and/or to the main repository via pull requests.

 ### Pygments

+!!! note "Note"
+    Sublime Text 3119 allows for parent and child class in the form `#!css .class1 class2`.
+If you are on 3119 or later, Pygments class will be formatted as `#!css .mdpopups .highight .class, .mdpopups .inline-highlight .class`.
+Keep this in mind as you are reading.
+The main thing you need to know is that you can customize the background and/or main font color by using the following for ST 3119+:

+    ```css
+    .mdpopups .highlight, .mdpopups .inline-highlight { background-color: #f8f8f8; color: #4d4d4c }
+    ```

+    Or for ST <3199:

+    ```css
+    .highlight, .inline-highlight { background-color: #f8f8f8; color: #4d4d4c }
+    ```

 Pygments has a great variety of highlighters out of the box.
 It also comes with a number of built-in color schemes that can be used.
 Pygments themes are loaded up using the [CSS template](#css-templates).
 You can either specify an existing one, paste your own in.
 Due to the limitations of the Sublime HTML and CSS engine, you must format your personal Pygments them to work well.

-Traditionally Pygments CSS classes are given not only syntax classes applied to each span, but an overall class as assigned to the div wrapper as well.
+Traditionally Pygments CSS classes are given not only syntax classes applied to each span, but an overall class as assigned to a div wrapper as well.
 For instance, a class for whitespace may look like this (where `#!css .highlight` is the div wrapper's class and `#!css .w` i the span's class):

 ```css
 .highlight .w { color: #cccccc } /* Text.Whitespace */